spins on the damp forest twig ends

 Diet

 Saprotrophic decomposer.
-Digests cellulose and lignin from fallen forest debris including leaf veins and small twigs in native ecosystems.
+Digests cellulose and lignin from fallen forest debris including leaf veins.

 Habitat